What the heck is a Milieu?

 In the Valorous Milieu, the characters usually have one or several large homes, castles, wizard towers, or the like.
 They have huge numbers of powerful magic items, and they can literally stride the earth like the Titans of old, granting boons and laying down their wrath with mythical powers.

 Very few games make it all the way to mythical levels (levels 26-30, Tier 6), and for good reason: Keeping a simple gaming system rational at this power level isn't simple.
 We think we've managed it with Epic Path, but it's still a lot more free-form in the Mythical Milieu than before.

 Mythical characters have grown too large for the mundane world to contain them, and they spill out into the realm of Myth.
 They do things like wake up one morning and the realm is in chaos because someone has stolen the Sun!

 You know how hard it is to get your Sun back?
 You sure can't do it in a simple dragon's lair.
 Mythical Milieu games go into the Outer Dark and the characters face powers and portents.
 This may involve journeys into the Outer Planes, where Demons and Devils are revealed to be dim echoes of the Things that live beyond.
 The characters learn Truths behind the face of reality, and eventually, after struggles against beasts so mighty they could literally steal the Sun as a bauble for their neck, the characters take it back, and all is right with the world.

 What comes, though, when the Mythical Milieu is used up?
-The new rules only go up to level 35, right?
-Well, not exactly.
+It's time to step into the realm of Legend.